mr-kingshuk/vinayak-night-canteen-server/README.md

 <details>
 <summary><ins>2.
 Add Category</ins></summary><br>

 **Description:** Adds a new category to the database with the name provided in the request body.
-The category name is converted to title case before being saved.
+The category name is converted to a title case before being saved.

 ```bash
   POST /api/fooditems/category